Peck's personal Web site

 The Abbatiale or abbey-church in Conques (the village, pronounced "conk", is backed into the hillside with the shape of a conch shell, reputedly, thus the name).

 The same.
 At the attractive (and very modern) Centre européen d’art et de civilisation médiévale, a nice lady offered to turn on a video for us, which was about something or other, I've forgotten what, but that was it.
-Apparently, the place is mainly for seminars and what not, and not really suited for walk-in tourists, like us, already thinking more about another omelette.
+In fact, the place is mainly for seminars and what not, and not really suited for walk-in tourists, like us, already thinking more about another omelette.

 So now, disappointed, we're descending again from the cultural heights.